Top 9 gamification examples that show user engagement is the solution to app growth

 onboarding gamified app

 Fully paid-up subscribers can sync up their Peloton bike with live lessons, and this is a huge incentive to subscribe.
 Indeed, the app has 2.33 million paying users, up 12% from the previous year.
 Why did this happen?
 Customers love Peloton’s social integration, where they can attend exercise sessions with friends, and even challenge them to hit the top of the class leaderboard!
-Gamification examples like these show just how powerful adding a social aspect to your app can be!
+Gamification apps examples like these show just how powerful adding a social aspect to your app can be!

 gamification examples leaderboard fitness